vincentaudebert/vincentaudebert.github.io/_posts/2014-08-29-angular-ui-bootstrap-tabset-activation-subtab.md

 ---
 layout: post_page
-title: Angular UI Bootstrap Tabset and subtabs activation
+title: Angular UI Bootstrap Tabset and subtabs
 ---

 Few problems solved in this post.
 After a long investigation I found quite not clear and not documented how to use Angular UI Bootstrap tabsets.